 Stephanie Slade (20:06):

-Yeah, this is interesting.
-So in the fusionist understanding, it was a very traditional Judeo-Christian understanding of the word virtue, but it is important to define our terms, right?
-Because if you talk to somebody on the left, they have their understandings of virtue which are very different from mine, and there's a reason that the term virtue signaling arose to describe what folks on the left do because they believe that they're very righteous in the things that they're advocating for, and yet they're advocating things are very different than the things that I might believe as a Christian.
-So the kind of virtue that I defend as a fusionist that is in keeping with the tradition of fusion, going back to the founding, is a traditional Judeo-Christian understanding of virtue, and that is one that is probably not going to be as important to some libertarians.
-Many libertarians are not believers at all, and so I have friends and colleagues who are atheists, for example.
+This is interesting.
+So in the fusionist understanding, virtue was defined in a very traditional Judeo-Christian sense.
+But it’s important to define our terms, right?
+Because if you talk to someone on the left, they have their own understanding of virtue, which is very different from mine.
+And there’s a reason the term ‘virtue signaling’ arose to describe what folks on the left do.
+They believe they are being very righteous in the things they advocate for, yet those things are very different from what I might believe as a Christian.

-They're not going to share my understanding of virtue, and so I would not characterize them as fusionist, but I still think that we can be political allies in various ways on the things, because again, in the sphere of what is the proper role of government in society, we can come together.
-We probably very much agree on those questions.
-Even if stepping outside of that space into questions about how do we live our lives, what does a good life look like?
-What do we called to?
-What are our moral obligations?
-We might have disagreements, but since none of us are trying to impose that view on everyone else by force, we can still coexist
+I would not characterize them as Fusionists, but I still think that we can be political allies in various ways because again, in the sphere of what is the proper role of government in society, we can come together.
+We probably very much agree on those questions, even if stepping outside of that space into questions about how do we live our lives, what does a good life look like, what are we called to, what are our moral obligations, we might have disagreements.
+But since none of us are trying to impose that view on everyone else by force, we can still coexist.

 Mitch Daniels (21:32):